All Episodes

 I understand honor.

-And sir, you have a lot of honor for what you do.
+And, sir, you have a lot of honor for what you do.

-And I can tell you in in Washington and in uh out here near San Diego where Apple Valley is.
+And I can tell you, even in Washington and out here near San Diego, where Apple Valley is, I listen to you every day.

 I listened to you before.

-And uh I don't think I could really got it.
+And I don't think I could.

-I but I get it now.
+But I get it now.

 But you were there with me every day, every step of the way, and made me think about something other than myself.

-And for that, sir, I'll tell you what.
+And for that, sir, I'll tell you.

-Uh let me uh first thank you.
+Let me first thank you.

-Uh we I don't know that we've reached a tipping point.
+I don't know that we've reached a tipping point.

-It's this isn't I'm sitting here talking for three hours.
+This isn't, I'm sitting here talking for three hours.

 Look at you.

-And I thanks to you, and now I'm going into a have to work and study, and I'm enrolled back in school, and and uh by God, I'm gonna try to make it.
+And thanks to you, and now I'm going into have to work and study and I'm enrolled back in school.

 Well, here, hang on just a second.

-I take a break here.
+Take a break here.

-I'm really up against don't hang up.
+I'm really up against something.

-We'll be back here in just a second.
+We'll be back in just a second.

 That was Larry from Apple Valley, California.

-Ladies and gentlemen, can you hear from real life heroes on the phone?
+Where else, ladies and gentlemen, can you hear from real life heroes on the phone?

-You know, in a long time past.
+You know, in a long time past, Hollywood would be making movies.

 Hollywood would be making movies about guys like Larry.

-And of course, you know the media not covering the wars anymore.
+And of course, you know, the media not covering the wars anymore.

 Obama ended the war.